7.1. The model designer in QGIS#

 7.1.1.
-Introduction into the QGIS Graphical Modeler#
+Introduction into the QGIS Model Designer#

 The Graphical Modeler also known as the Model Builder allows users to create complex models using a visual interface.
 Most analysis tasks in a GIS are not isolated, but part of a chain of operations resulting in a series of inputs and outputs (e.g. clipping the area of interest, performing a spatial join and applying some table functions).
 Using the Graphical Modeler, this chain of operations can be combined into a single process, which can then be easily reproduced with a different set of inputs.
 Regardless of how many steps and different algorithms are involved in the analysis, a model is executed as a single algorithm, saving time and effort.